-Additionally, the City adopted the Ukiah Bicycle and Pedestrian Master Plan in 2015 that has the purpose to improve bicycling and walking in the City of Ukiah and making active transportation a comfortable and convenient transportation and recreation option.
-Recommendations include improving bicycle infrastructure (facilities and parking), adopting a complete streets policy, improving sidewalks and lighting, lane reconfiguration, street furnishings, curb ramps, crosswalks, refuge islands, traffic signals, roundabouts, and various education and engagement.
-The City also adopted the Great Redwood Trail-Ukiah Linear Park Master Plan in 2020, which outlines the plans and goals for developing a pedestrian and bicycle trail through Ukiah.
+transportation and recreation option.
+Recommendations include improving bicycle infrastructure (facilities and parking), adopting a complete streets policy, improving sidewalks and lighting, lane reconfiguration, street furnishings, curb ramps, crosswalks, refuge islands, traffic signals, roundabouts, and various education and engagement.109 The City also adopted the Great Redwood Trail-Ukiah Linear Park Master Plan in 2020, which outlines the plans and goals for developing a pedestrian and bicycle trail through Ukiah.110

-The Ukiah CAP is a policy document containing strategies and policies that are consistent with the MCOG 2022 RTP and Active Transportation Plan, Ukiah 2040 General Plan Mobility Element, and 2015 Bicycle and Pedestrian Master Plan.
+The Ukiah CAP is a policy document containing strategies and policies that are consistent with the MCOG 2022 RTP and Active Transportation Plan.
+Ukiah 2040 General Plan Mobility Element, and 2015 Bicycle and Pedestrian Master Plan.
 CAP Actions T-1a, T-1c, T-1d, T-2b, T-3a, T-3b, and T-3c all involve modifications to the City's transportation system to prioritize active transportation, improve pedestrian and bicycle infrastructure, and reduce VMT.
 These actions include updating the Ukiah Bicycle and Pedestrian Master Plan, developing an active transportation priority list, eliminating parking minimums, developing parking maximums, requiring parking management and transportation demand management plans in high-trafficked areas, requiring new multi-family construction comply with reach codes, promoting increased density in the downtown core and along transit corridors, and infrastructure requirements in new infill development.
-Actions T-1b, T-2a, and T-2c also promote the creation of affordable public transit options for low-income residents, collaboration with MCOG and MTA to encourage use of public and multi-modal transportation options, increased micro-transit options to promote first/last-mile commute access, and free or subsidized local public transit programs that service local residential and commercial areas.
+Actions T-1b, T-2a, and T-2c also promote the creation of affordable public transit options for low-income residents, collaboration with MCOG and MTA to encourage use of public and multimodal transportation options, increased micro-transit options to promote first/last-mile commute access, and free or subsidized local public transit programs that service local residential and commercial areas.
 Lastly, Actions T-3a, T-4a, and T-4b aim to increase the feasibility of using EVs in the City through the installation of EV chargers, completing an EV infrastructure inventory, and creation of an EV reach code.
-All of these CAP actions attempt to further the goals and priorities of the MCOG 2022 RTP and Active Transportation Plan, Ukiah 2040 General Plan Mobility Element, and 2015 Bicycle and Pedestrian Master Plan through improving multi-modal facilities, reducing VMT and singleoccupancy vehicles, encouraging active transportation, reducing vehicle congestion, and increasing EV adoption.
+All of these CAP actions attempt to further the goals and priorities of the MCOG 2022 RTP and Active Transportation Plan.
+Ukiah 2040 General Plan Mobility Element, and 2015 Bicycle and Pedestrian Master Plan through improving multi-modal facilities, reducing VMT and singleoccupancy vehicles, encouraging active transportation, reducing vehicle congestion, and increasing EV adoption.